 Note: Additions are in blue and deletions are in strikethrough red in the drafts.

-If you have questions about how the proposed changes may affect your eligibility for certification and registration in Radiation Therapy, call our Initial Certification Department at 651.681.0048, ext.
-8560.
+If you have questions about how the proposed changes may affect your eligibility for certification and registration in Radiation Therapy, call our Initial Certification Department at 651.681.0048.
+Choose the option for earning an ARRT credential.

 Thank you for your contribution to this important project.